camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 You can also add the `-n` flag to specify in which Kubernetes namespace the components should be installed.

 The command does not install Web Modeler by default.
-To enable Web Modeler, refer to the [installation instructions](#installing-web-modeler) below.
+To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below.

-Notice that this Kubernetes cluster can have services which are already running; Camunda components are simply installed as another set of services.
+Notice that this Kubernetes cluster can have services that are already running; Camunda components are simply installed as another set of services.

 Installing all the components in a cluster requires all Docker images to be downloaded to the remote cluster.
 Depending on which Cloud provider you are using, the amount of time it will take to fetch all the images will vary.